Foxcirc/lsg/README.md

 - Linux (Wayland or X11)
 - Windows

-Will be implemented in the near future:
+Will be implemented in the future:
-- MacOS
 - Android

+Will not be implemented:
+- MacOs / iOS